 My favorite pre-run snack of all time are the homemade energy balls in this post.
-My mom started making these years ago after adapting a recipe she got in a Runner’s World magazine.
-And it’s kind of silly that I have a bunch of other energy ball recipes on the blog (like these S’more Coffee energy balls, these Tahini energy balls and these sweet & salty protein bites) but I’ve never shared the recipe for the ones I make most often.
+My mom started making these years ago after adopting a recipe she got in a Runner’s World magazine.
+And it’s kind of silly that I have a bunch of other energy ball recipes on the blog (like these S’more Coffee energy balls, these Tahini energy balls, and these sweet & salty protein bites) but I’d never shared the recipe for the ones I make most often.
 So, I’m finally sharing that recipe today!

 Chopped Nuts are a great source of healthy fats and help provide a satisfying crunch!

 Raw Sunflower Seeds are high in vitamin E and promote a healthy nervous system.

 Unsweetened Finely Shredded Coconut is high in manganese, which is great for bone health.

 Cacao Nibs are a great addition in this recipe.
 I love the dark chocolate kick that isn’t too sweet.